zanerasmussen/Compiler/README.txt

 limitations:
     only one constructor.
 Can be constructor with parameters.
-No constructor overloading class can have a DataMember of Another type without being initialized.
+No constructor overloading removed block level scoping for ease of use class can have a DataMember of Another type without being initialized.
 Error will happen at run time.
 No way to verify if DataMember is initialized.

 Visitors for Semantics: